 What type of compensation will I receive?

-In addition, CTA must provide financial assistance and relocation services, as required by federal regulations for property owners as well as commercial and residential occupants who must move because of the RLE Project.
+In addition, the CTA must provide financial assistance and relocation services, as required by federal regulations for property owners as well as commercial and residential occupants who must move because of the RLE project.

-How will CTA determine the purchase price for my property?
+How will the CTA determine the purchase price for my property?

 What if I don’t own this property but rent an apartment, or lease space for my business?

-If CTA acquires my property, will you provide me help in relocating?
+If the CTA acquires my property, will the CTA provide me with help in relocating?

-If you are required to move, a relocation agent will contact you, answer your questions, and provide additional information about relocation assistance advisory services and relocation payments eligibility.
+If you are required to move, a CTA relocation agent will contact you, answer your questions, and provide additional information about relocation assistance advisory services and relocation payment eligibility.
 The goal of the relocation agent is to facilitate a smooth transition to the replacement housing or business location.

 Contact CTA’s customer service department by telephone at 1-888-YOUR-CTA (1-888-968-7282), or by e-mail at RedExtension@transitchicago.com.